Last updated 2025-10-30

 • economic climate

-• regional differences (Eastern Canada versus Western Canada)
+• regional differences such as Eastern Canada versus Western Canada

-• An ICBC employee must present the ACV to the registered owner (RO) within three working days from the date the vehicle is declared a total loss.
+An estimator must present the ACV to the registered owner (RO) within five working days from the date the vehicle is declared a total loss.